jhnaron/askdocs/README.md

 1. Push the repo to a public GitHub repository
 2. Go to share.streamlit.io and connect the repo
-3. Fill out details and on the Advanced Settings' secret settings add `'ANTHROPIC_API_KEY = "your-key-here"`.
+3. Fill out the app details and select the correct Python version you used locally.
+4. Head to Advanced Settings' secret settings add `'ANTHROPIC_API_KEY = "your-key-here"`.
-4. On first boot, the app will build the index from the PDFs in the `docs/` folder automatically
+5. On first boot, the app will build the index from the PDFs in the `docs/` folder automatically

 ---